J. Craig Venter Institute: History

 In June 2000, Venter founded The Center for the Advancement of Genomics (TCAG), a think tank for studying the ethics of human genetics and stem cells research.

 Also in 2002, Venter founded the Institute for Biological Energy Alternatives (IBEA) to investigate the use of microorganisms to produce alternate fuels (such as hydrogen) and to sequester carbon dioxide.
 The IBEA began genomic sequencing of environmental microbial populations that might be used.
 To provide support for these facilities, Venter created the J. Craig Venter Institute Joint Technology Center (JTC), which specialized in high throughput sequencing.
-To provide administrative and financial support for TIGR, TCAG, IBEA and JTC, Venter created the non-profit J. Craig Venter Science Foundation (JCVSF) to consolidate activities between its affiliated organizations.
+To provide administrative and financial support for TIGR, TCAG, IBEA and JTC, Venter created the nonprofit J. Craig Venter Science Foundation (JCVSF) to consolidate activities between its affiliated organizations.